yinfangrtz/yinfangrtz/README.md

 # Hello, World! 👋

 Welcome to my GitHub homepage!
-I'm Rhea Yang, a passionate developer with a unique blend of expertise in both architecture and information systems.
+I'm Yang Yinfang, a passionate developer with a unique blend of expertise in both architecture and information systems.
 Holding two prestigious master's degrees from Politecnico di Milano in Architecture and from UCD in Information Systems, I bring a rich and diverse background to my approach in shaping digital experiences.
 Here, you'll find a curated collection of projects that showcase my multidisciplinary approach to creating impactful and user-centric solutions.
 Feel free to explore!

 ## About Me